simonkojima/rosoku/docs/source/index.rst

-It bridges the gap between **high-level EEG/BCI frameworks** (such as MOABB and Braindecode) and **low-level machine-learning libraries** (such as scikit-learn and PyTorch), by providing structured yet flexible experiment pipelines without hiding critical implementation details.
+It bridges the gap between **high-level EEG/BCI frameworks** (such as MOABB and Braindecode) and **low-level machine-learning libraries** (such as scikit-learn and PyTorch), by providing structured yet flexible experiment pipelines.

 Rosoku emphasizes **clarity, explicit control, and reproducibility** over maximum automation or throughput, making it particularly suitable for research-oriented